luowen765/DC3DPAFEM/readme.md

     The former is used to compile the program to produce the executable file DC3D.
 The latter is used to run the program.

 - **src**: this folder contains all sources file (including .cpp and .h).
-Inside this file all source files have introductory comments giving the authors name, date of completion and IO etc.
+Inside the file all source files have introductory comments giving the authors name, date of completion and IO etc.
 - _DC3D.cpp_
   * This file is the main program of the package DC3DPAFEM, serving as the overall implementation framework for the algorithm.
 It includes reading